intelfy/granterstellar/docs/install_guide.md

       - Multiple endpoints: CSP_CONNECT_SRC=https://analytics.example.com,https://api.other.com
    - Not needed for: Google OAuth redirects (top‑level navigation), server‑to‑server calls in Django.

+Inline styles escape hatch
+- CSP_ALLOW_INLINE_STYLES: Set to 1 to temporarily allow inline CSS by adding 'unsafe-inline' to style-src.
+Default is 0 (disabled), which is recommended for security.
+   - Example: CSP_ALLOW_INLINE_STYLES=1 (use only as a short-term workaround while migrating styles to external CSS).

 7) Build Arguments (optional): STRIP_PY=1 to obfuscate Python source in the image (enable for production later).
 8) Deploy.
 After first deploy, run migrations: